 The following pictures show the ridden route.
 As expected, the one recorded on the phone is the least accurate, while Edge 1040 is the most accurate.
 However, the iPhone 6s is pretty old.
 Newer smartphones could be more accurate.

-Further, more sophisticated testing would need to be done.
-But I think this illustration is enough for a rough idea about the GPS accuracy of smartphones vs. bike computers.
+Furthermore, more sophisticated testing would be needed.
+But I think this illustration is enough to give a rough idea about the GPS accuracy of smartphones compared to bike computers.

 Winner: Bike computers